-Domestic Violence Lawyer in California
+Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

-OVER 25 YEARS EXPERIENCE IN CRIMINAL DEFENSE, PROVEN TRACK RECORD, HIGHLY RATED AND REVIEWED DEFENSE ATTORNEY, FORMER PROSECUTOR
+OVER 26 YEARS EXPERIENCE IN CRIMINAL DEFENSE, PROVEN TRACK RECORD, HIGHLY RATED AND REVIEWED DEFENSE ATTORNEY, FORMER PROSECUTOR

 What you think is just an argument can turn into something much more.
 Who knows what happened?
 A neighbor may hear raised voices and call the police.
-The police arrive and decide an argument happened, so they must arrest someone for domestic violence.

 Domestic violence in California carries serious consequences, especially when not addressed immediately.
 These consequences can be both civil and criminal.
-If you have been charged in Orange or Los Angeles County with domestic violence or a related offense, it's imperative to contact a domestic violence defense attorney.

 You have rights, and Attorney Richard Wagner is here to uphold your rights and defend any allegations made against you.
 Read Richard Wagner's profile.
 Call (714) 721-4423 to schedule a FREE, PRIVATE CONSULTATION today.